GPs outside of traditional practice

 IT support can be important when things go wrong.
 It is useful to know if IT support is available on every shift and if time lost due to unresolvable IT issues may be deducted from your pay.
 You will also need to ensure you are provided with all the necessary rights and permissions to access and provide information remotely.

 Some digital providers have restrictive clauses preventing you from working for competitors during your employment and for a period after leaving.
-If your contract has a clause of this kind, BMA members can seek advice through our contract checking service.
+If your contract has a clause of this kind, BMA members can seek advice by contacting us.

 The role